jamesarmenta/react-app-interview/README.md

 ## Welcome

 For your craft demonstration, we ask you to implement a small Single Page Application using React.
-Below you will find the [requirements](#exercise-requirements).
-Expect to demonstrate your application and talk through your code during the next interview.
+Below you will find the [requirements](#requirements). **Allow yourself no more than 1 hour to develop the application.** Expect to demonstrate your application and talk through your code during the next interview.

 **Please provide your recruiter with a link to your code on a version control repository hosting service (GitHub, BitBucket, etc.) _before your interview._** Use commit messages as you would in a real-world project.